zendai/NSSLTOF/ISSnssl2f/misc/issc/README.md

 you can sync LDAP into local files on Solaris too.
 The second step though is problem with Solaris 10+.
 Solaris does not have support for Bekeley DBs, neither nss-cache compile succesfully.
-So the base NSSCACHE package can't be used on Solaris, at least not without a lot effort which makes it unfeasible for mass deployment at a large organization.
+So the base NSSCACHE package can't be used on Solaris.

 This package intend to provide a module for the second part, the /etc/nsswitch.conf part.
-If you configure the first part to use *files*, which will create files under /etc named <db>.cache, for example /etc/passwd.cache, you have to compile and insall issc and just add the keyword *issc* into your /etc/nswitch.conf and you are done!
+If you configure the first part to use 'files', which will create files under /etc named <db>.cache, for example /etc/passwd.cache, you have to compile and insall issc and just add the keyword 'issc' into your /etc/nswitch.conf and you are done!

 issc is a simple wrapper using the original nss_files.so.1, catching the original constructors and modifies the filename by appending